ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 ## Objectives
 {: #objectives}

-- Terraform setup with IBM Cloud Provider
+- Configure Terraform and the IBM Cloud Provider for Terraform
-- Prepare terraform configuration
-- Create a LAMP stack from the terraform configuration
+- Use Terraform to create, update, scale and finally destroy a LAMP stack configuration
-- Update configuration to add the IBM Cloud Object Storage and scale the resources
-- Verify updates infrastructure
-- Delete the environment

 ## Services used
 {: #services}